Locally conformally symplectic reduction of the cotangent bundle: Twisted Hamiltonian actions and LCS reduction

 \begin{remark} The LCS condition is conformally invariant in the following sense.
 If $\omega$ is an LCS form on $M$ with Lee form $\theta$, then $e^f \omega$ is also an LCS form with Lee form $\theta + df$, for any $f \in \mathcal{C}^\infty(M)$.
 Therefore, it is sometimes more interesting to work with an LCS structure

 on $M$ rather than with particular forms in that structure.
-Note that a symplectic form exists in a given LCS structure if and only if $[\theta] = 0 \in H^1(M)$; in this case, the structure is called {\em globally conformally symplectic (GCS)}. \end{remark}
+Note that there exists a symplectic form conformal to a given LCS form with Lee form $\theta$ if and only if $[\theta] = 0 \in H^1(M)$; in this case, the structure is called {\em globally conformally symplectic (GCS)}. \end{remark}

 The following example gives a class of LCS structures on any cotangent bundle and will provide the setting for the main theorem of this article:

 \begin{example}(\cite{hr2}) In addition to the canonic symplectic structure, the cotangent bundle of a given manifold $Q$ can be endowed with LCS structures: Consider the tautological $1$-form $\eta$ on $T^*Q$, defined in any point $\alpha_x \in T^*_xQ$ by